Qaaniet/Q-Sync/Tech Hub/Alteram Work/ICT Meeting.md

 Head Office provides the data, Local Office provides all of the information

-FSE Qaaniet Taliep assisted user Bukiwe Ndlondlo with accessing
+FSE Qaaniet Taliep assisted user Robert Sonn with issue regarding signing into laptop.
+User was given an "Unspecified error" when trying to sign into laptop.
+Other accounts tried gave the same issue.
+Network driver was generic and was swapped to use the designated Lenovo driver to connect to the internet.
+User was able to sign in afterwards.
+Call to be resolved.